 Write your marketing plan.

-Your marketing plan is actually a statement, supported by relevant financial data, of how you are going to develop your business.
+Your marketing plan is actually a statement of how you are going to develop your business.

 “What services are you going to offer and to whom, when and how you are going to market, how will you advertise your services, what will your rates be.”

 In most types of businesses, it is also essential that you include measurable aims concerning a quality customer/client service and satisfaction.